jcolag/ClassManagement/README.md

 That has changed, so this is my attempt to future-proof the notes.
 Various shell scripts grab the text out of the notes, convert them to [Markdown](http://daringfireball.net/projects/markdown/) for permanent storage (and suitable for version control), and process them into PDF packages with everything needed for the night.

+Likewise, rather than spreadsheets for grades in each class and manual extraction of information to notify students of their end-of-semester grades, the grading system has been stripped down to centralized CSV files with a script to process it.

 Right now, it's a hodge-podge of small scripts tuned specifically for my existing setup, but hopefully will be generalized and modernized quickly.

 markdown.sh